Simon123123/VVenc_multiprofile_coding/README.md

 4. Then we will get 4 python numpy arrays: ctu.npy, qt_map.npy, mt1_map.npy and mt2_map.npy (The max depth of mt split is equal to 2 for VVenc so two mt split maps would be enough)

-ctu.npy: 	store the pixels for all ctus in shape (x, 128, 128, 1)
-qt_map.npy:	store the qtmaps for all ctus in shape (x, 8, 8, 1) => The value of each element of qtmap is the depth QT for 16x16 region in CTU knowing that its value ranges from 1 to 4 for VVenc intra config
+ctu.npy: 	store the pixels for all ctus in shape (x, 128, 128, 1): Pixel values scaled by 1024 qt_map.npy:	store the qtmaps for all ctus in shape (x, 8, 8, 1) => The value of each element of qtmap is the depth QT for 16x16 region in CTU knowing that its value ranges from 1 to 4 for VVenc intra config

 mt1_map.npy:	store the mtmaps for all ctus in shape (x, 32, 32, 1) => The value of each element mtmap represents the split type of each 4x4 region at mt depth 1: